David J. Finnamore

 It used to be that when "The X-files" came on, I turned off the phone: DO NOT DISTURB!
 Then Mulder left.
 Oh, well; there's always reruns.

 My favorite current show is Smallville.
-Latecomer, didn't start watching regularly until season 5.
 The production values aren't quite as high as the X-files, but the stories are often better.
 Themes are often related to salvation, self-sacrifice, true love, strong families, and the reality of the supernatural.
-It makes a presentation of good vs. evil that is clear and real without being corny or unrealistic.
-This is the Superman story as is should have been (although, perhaps, no one would have listened to it until now).
+It makes a presentation of good vs. evil that is clear and real without being corny.
+Usually.

 Computer